darwin/simverse/readme.md

 ##### 1. How do I customize build/runtime parameters for individual docker containers?

-> By customizing your recipe or globally via env variables.
+> By customizing your recipe before adding a node or globally via env variables.
 See `_defaults.sh`.

 #### 2. How do I rebuild everything from scratch?